 TGbe editor: Please update the following paragraph in this subclause as shown below:

 [4102]The format of the Link ID Info subfield is defined in Figure 9-788ej (Link ID info subfield format).
-The Link ID subfield indicates the link identifier of the AP that transmits the Basic variant Multi-Link element or the nontransmitted BSSID in the same multiple BSSID set as the AP that transmits the Basic variant Multi- Link element and affiliated with the MLD that is described in the Multi-Link element.
+The Link ID subfield of the Link ID Info field indicates the link identifier of the AP that is affiliated with the AP MLD which is described in the Basic variant Multi-Link element and satisfies one of the following:

+It is the AP that transmitted the Basic variant Multi-Link element.

+It is the AP that corresponds to a nontransmitted BSSID that is a member of the same multiple BSSID set as the AP that transmitted the Multiple BSSID element containing the profile for the nontransmitted BSSID which includes the Basic variant Multi- Link element.

 Link ID Info subfield in the Common info field is not present if the Basic variant Multi-Link element is sent by the non-AP STA.

 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[4102]The BSS Parameters Change Count subfield in the Common Info field is an unsigned integer, initialized to 0, that increments when a critical update occurs to the operational parameters for the AP that transmits the Basic variant Multi-Link element or the nontransmitted BSSID in the same multiple BSSID set as the AP that transmits the Basic variant Multi-Link element and affiliated with an MLD that is described in the Multi-Link element.
-The critical updates are defined in 11.2.3.15 (TIM Broadcast).
+[4102]The BSS Parameters Change Count subfield in the Common Info field is one octet in length and carries an unsigned integer, initialized to 0.
+The value carried in the subfield is incremented when a critical update (as defined in 11.2.3.15 (TIM Broadcast)) occurs to the operational parameters for the AP that is affiliated with an AP MLD which is described in the Basic variant Multi-Link element and satisfies one of the following:

+It is the AP that transmitted the Basic variant Multi-Link element.

+It is the AP that corresponds to a nontransmitted BSSID that is a member of the same multiple BSSID set as the AP that transmitted the Multiple BSSID element containing the profile for the nontransmitted BSSID which includes the Basic variant Multi-Link element.

 The BSS Parameters Change Count subfield in the Common info field is not present if the Basic variant Multi-Link element is sent by the non-AP STA.